wakatara/harsh/README.md

 ```
     Gymmed: 3/7
 ```

+You can also simply pick a number of days you want to repeat a habit (also, for backwards compatability with older habit files).

 _Note that this uses a rolling window of days than actual week delimiters (mostly because having hard start of week, month, and quarter breaks broke the point of